 Our artists work with markers on a large drawing surface, or digitally on screens so that the audience can see the drawing unfold live while the event happens.
-We can use multiple boards or create continuous drawings.
+We can use multiple smaller boards or create fewer large continuous drawings.

-Our agile artist team often scales to create larger or more involved projects.
+Our agile artist team often scales to create larger and more involved projects.
 Our team has diverse artistic backgrounds, and so we offer a range of styles and are open to new ideas.

 After the event, we pack up our drawing boards for our clients, who often take them back to the office to display them internally and/or for customers.
 And we follow up with digital versions of the drawings that can be shared confidentially or published more broadly.

 A graphic recording artist acts as an impartial party, so does not need to have deep understanding of the event content before arrival.
 We are trained to listen closely and use context to establish meaning and make connections, which we translate to the drawings.
 Because of this, planning and preparation before the event are usually simple.